For additional information on Sociology at UC Merced, please visit the Sociology website.

 Upon completion of the major and minor in Sociology, students will:

-- Communicate orally and in writing about sociological concepts.
+- Communicate orally and in writing about sociological concepts; and

 - Use their sociological education outside of the undergraduate classroom, particularly in their careers or further education.

-Student graduates from the Sociology program are working in a variety of professional settings including community-based agencies in the arts and culture sector, social services organizations such as United Way, and university administration offices.
+Student graduates from the Sociology program are working in a variety of professional settings including community-based agencies in the arts and culture sector, social services organizations such as the United Way and in university administration offices.